-Moz had a pretty rough 2016 with the scrapping of Moz Content and FollowerWonk, two content marketing tools that were challenging Buzzsumo.
-Furthermore, the company laid off 28% of its staff in an effort to shift their focus back to their SEO offerings.
+Moz had had a pretty rough last eighteen months with the scrapping of Moz Content and FollowerWonk, two content marketing tools that were challenging Buzzsumo.
+Furthermore, the company recently laid off 28% of its staff in an effort to shift their focus back to their SEO offerings.

 I’ve made my thoughts clear about Moz Pro in the past, mainly in this comparison article between SEMrush and Moz.
-While I’m a fan of Rand Fishkin, I’m no fan of Moz Pro.
-I feel it’s too expensive and doesn’t offer enough accurate data for the premium price that it charges.
+While I’m a fan of Rand Fishkin, I’ve not been a huge fan of Moz Pro, the flagship SEO offering from the company.
+I always felt it was too pricey and didn’t offer enough bang for the buck.

 Would I invest $99/month on this tool?
 Probably not, as most of the features offered by Moz are offered by SEMrush and Ahrefs as well.
-But there is no doubt in my mind that Moz will continue to set industry standards for SEO tools in 2017.
+But there is no doubt in my mind that Moz will continue to set industry standards for SEO tools in 2019 and beyond.

 Aside from the tools featured in this list, I also recommend you use the following free SEO tools to propel your site’s search rankings: